weizman/temp-website/page-what-is-a-realm-in-js.md

 ---
 layout: page
-title: What is a realm in javascript?
+title: What is a realm in JavaScript?
 url: https://weizman.github.io/
 date: 28/10/2022
-description: An easy to understand explanation of what realms are in javascript
+description: An easy to understand explanation of what realms are in JavaScript
-keywords: research, realms, security, iframe, window, javascript
+keywords: research, realms, security, iframe, window, JavaScript
 ---

-As part of my long term research around browser javascript security, in the past year I have been focusing specifically on [security for realms ⭐️](https://github.com/weizman/awesome-javascript-realms-security).
+As part of my long term research around browser JavaScript security, in the past year I have been focusing specifically on [security for realms ⭐️](https://github.com/weizman/awesome-JavaScript-realms-security).

-Due to the rise of dependencies based development, the javascript ecosystem (and the browser javascript ecosystem in particular) is far more vulnerable to what we know as ["supply chain attacks"](https://en.wikipedia.org/wiki/Supply_chain_attack) - and the ability to create new realms in javascript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that I recommend reading [my previous post](https://twitter.com/WeizmanGal/status/1576942106156810240) on this).
+Due to the rise of dependencies based development, the JavaScript ecosystem (and the browser JavaScript ecosystem in particular) is far more vulnerable to what we know as ["supply chain attacks"](https://en.wikipedia.org/wiki/Supply_chain_attack) - and the ability to create new realms in JavaScript is being leveraged to successfully carry out such attacks against web apps (if you want to understand why is that I recommend reading [my previous post](https://twitter.com/WeizmanGal/status/1576942106156810240) on this).

 The realms security field is far from being properly addressed, and I hope to gradually fix that starting buy introducing the first open source realms security tool - [Snow-JS ❄️](https://github.com/lavamoat/snow) by [LavaMoat 🌋](https://github.com/lavamoat) (stay tuned).

 But in order for any of this to make sense, we must first understand **what realms are** - and apparently that's not an easy question to answer in a correct yet an **informal** and educational way.

-> *NOTE: The context of this post is focused around browser javascript, therefore it may apply to javascript in general but that is not guaranteed.*
+> *NOTE: The context of this post is focused around browser JavaScript, therefore it may apply to JavaScript in general but that is not guaranteed.*

-## A [realm](https://tc39.es/ecma262/#sec-code-realms) - the world where javascript lives
+## A [realm](https://tc39.es/ecma262/#sec-code-realms) - the world where JavaScript lives

-You can informally think of a realm as basically an ecosystem in which a javascript program lives.
-And just like any other ecosystem, it includes different elements that javascript programs must get in order to exist within it.
+You can informally think of a realm as basically an ecosystem in which a JavaScript program lives.
+And just like any other ecosystem, it includes different elements that JavaScript programs must get in order to exist within it.

-So - what do javascript programs need?
+So - what do JavaScript programs need?

 ### 1) A [global execution environment](https://tc39.es/ecma262/#sec-global-environment-records)

-In javascript, there can be many different scripts running in the same environment.
+In JavaScript, there can be many different scripts running in the same environment.
 Scripts can form scopes which are canonical execution environments where inner scopes can access variables of outer scopes, but not the other way around:

 ```html